 The descent was on the northern slope and, since the snow was wonderful, we kept going downhill up to 1480m height.
-After that we go again uphill to Colle il Boschetto (1684m) (35′), to enjoy another funny descent.
-We had been here 2 weeks ago but the fog had ruined that tour (photo); we had tried the other itinerary that get to Nuda summit going through Colle il Boschetto then on a not simple ridge.
-Effectively, some friends of us this time, tried to pass through that ridge but they found hard snow so they had to come back.
+After that we go again uphill to Colle il Boschetto (1684m) (35′), to enjoy another fun descent.
+We had been here 2 weeks ago but the fog had ruined that tour (photo); we had tried the other itinerary that gets to Nuda summit going through Colle il Boschetto then on a not simple ridge.
+Effectively, some friends of ours this time tried to pass through that ridge but they found hard snow so they had to come back.
 With the additional ascent to Colle Boschetto the total difference in height is 1050m (4h30′).
 I did this itinerary with Ski touring Group “A. Bafile” – Italian Alpine Club, Section of Florence.

 Start: Fontanini (MO)

 Date: 16th Mar 2013

 Height difference: +800m

 Time: ascent Nuda peak 2h30min